-Travel expenses are included in the pupillage awards, and as such pupils are expected to meet travel expenses from their awards.
+Given the high level of our pupillage awards, pupils are expected to meet travel expenses from their awards.
 Additional discretionary travel expenses can be applied for in unusual circumstances or where reasonable adjustments are required due to disability.

 Chambers will take active steps to reduce the obstacles that disability presents in the application process.
 Where reasonable adjustments are requested, required or implemented this plays no part in marking applications or deciding whether to offer a candidate an interview or a pupillage.
-Any applicant who wishes to discuss reasonable adjustments is invited to contact the Head of Pupillage, who is not involved in marking application forms or interviewing prospective pupils.
+Any applicant who wishes to discuss reasonable adjustments or any particular needs arising from a disability is invited to contact the Head of Pupillage, who is not involved in marking application forms or interviewing prospective pupils.

 The ground floor of our premises is wheelchair accessible by prior arrangement and our toilet facilities are partially accessible.
 This is due to the age and structure of the building.
-Arrangements will be made for access to alternative toilet facilities if not accessible to a particular visitor.
+Arrangements will be made for access to alternative toilet facilities in Gray’s Inn if not accessible to a particular visitor.

-Our Pupillage Manual and pupillage application process are reviewed annually.
-The mark scheme for 2021/2022 applications for each Practice Group can be found here:
+Our Pupillage Policy and pupillage application process are reviewed annually.
+The questions and mark scheme for the most recent recruitment round for each Practice Group can be found here as a guide.

 We are firmly committed to providing our pupils with the best possible pupillage experience and training.
 Pupil development and wellbeing are hugely important to us.
 Pupils will be nurtured and supported to reach their full potential throughout their pupillage and beyond.
 We pride ourselves on being a welcoming, sociable and supportive team of barristers and staff members and want all of our pupils to feel welcome in Chambers.
 Pupils will be supported not only by their Pupil Supervisors, but also the Head of Pupillage, their Practice Manager and Clerks, the Pupillage Officer for their Practice Group, a ‘Chambers Buddy’ and all members of the pupil’s Practice Group.